buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     Source Steps are special in that they perform some operations outside of the workdir (like creating the workdir itself).

 ``alwaysUseLatest``
-    if True, bypass the usual behavior of checking out the revision in the source stamp, and always update to the latest revision in the repository instead.
+    if ``True``, bypass the usual behavior of checking out the revision in the source stamp, and always update to the latest revision in the repository instead.

 ``retry``
     If set, this specifies a tuple of ``(delay, repeats)`` which means that when a full VC checkout fails, it should be retried up to ``repeats`` times, waiting ``delay`` seconds between attempts.